MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-class-teams-edu.md

 ### Benefits

-- Automatic creation and maintenance of class teams – teachers will be able to sign in to  Teams and immediately start teaching
+- Automatic creation and maintenance of class teams – teachers will be able to sign in to  Teams and immediately start teaching.
-- Membership sync with SIS/LMS to maintain student membership changes
+- Membership sync with SIS/LMS to maintain student membership changes .
-- EDU Customer Success Team available for free deployment assistance
+- EDU Customer Success Team available for free deployment assistance.
-- [Early teacher access](https://support.office.com/article/activate-early-access-class-teams-created-with-school-data-sync-0d154696-66ab-4fcf-b22f-c3d9a82aaf78): Educators have time to prepare their team before admitting students
+- [Early teacher access](https://support.office.com/article/activate-early-access-class-teams-created-with-school-data-sync-0d154696-66ab-4fcf-b22f-c3d9a82aaf78): Educators have time to prepare their team before admitting students.
-- Optionally creates users and applies Office 365 licenses
+- Optionally creates users and applies Office 365 licenses.
-- Creates security groups for use across Office 365 including Teams policy
+- Creates security groups for use across Office 365 including Teams policy.
-- Creates Administrative Units for scoped administrative delegation and [Teacher Password Reset](https://docs.microsoft.com/schooldatasync/how-to-enable-teacher-password-reset)
+- Creates Administrative Units for scoped administrative delegation and [Teacher Password Reset](https://docs.microsoft.com/schooldatasync/how-to-enable-teacher-password-reset).
-- Built-in error and retry handling, throttling backoff, and session stability for large scale processing to reduce work on admins
+- Built-in error and retry handling, throttling backoff, and session stability for large scale processing to reduce work on admins.
-- Built-in cleanup capabilities to rename and archive groups and teams once they expire
+- Built-in cleanup capabilities to rename and archive groups and teams once they expire.
-- [Grade Sync](https://docs.microsoft.com/schooldatasync/grade-sync) so teachers can do all their grading in Teams and have it automatically written grades from Teams back to the SIS gradebook
+- [Grade Sync](https://docs.microsoft.com/schooldatasync/grade-sync) so teachers can do all their grading in Teams and have it automatically written grades from Teams back to the SIS gradebook.
-- [Student Data Protection](https://docs.microsoft.com/schooldatasync/protecting-student-personal-data) to prevent students from using non-Microsoft apps and track and manage parent consent
+- [Student Data Protection](https://docs.microsoft.com/schooldatasync/protecting-student-personal-data) to prevent students from using non-Microsoft apps and track and manage parent consent.
-- Imported data is used to enrich Education Insights with user roles, organizations (schools) and other important data
+- Imported data is used to enrich Education Insights with user roles, organizations (schools) and other important data.

 ### Considerations